Our knowledge of orthopaedics. Your best health.

 • Poor conditioning.
 If your muscles are weak, they are less able to cope with the stress of exercise and are more likely to be injured.

 • Muscle fatigue.
-Fatigue reduces the energy-absorbing capabilities of muscle, making them more susceptible to injury.
+Fatigue reduces the energy-absorbing capabilities of muscles, making them more prone to injury.

 Precautions